kd-abhidev/Serverless-file-processing/README.md

-\* No infrastructure management required
+* No infrastructure management required

-\* Automatic scaling based on events
+* Automatic scaling based on events

-\* Centralized logging for monitoring and troubleshooting
+* Centralized logging for monitoring and troubleshooting

-\* Cost efficient pay per use architecture
+* Cost efficient pay per use architecture

+##Outcome

+Successfully built a serverless file processing system where file uploads to Amazon S3 automatically trigger an AWS Lambda function to process file metadata and store logs in Amazon CloudWatch, enabling a scalable, secure, and fully automated event driven workflow.